 Restoration of Muscle Strength

 The muscles around the ankle and foot need to be strengthened in cases of a syndesmosis injury.
 It is important to provide normal dynamic ankle control and function.

 The strength and power should be gradually progressed from non-weight bear to partial and then full weight bear and resistance loaded exercises.

-Normalise Foot Biomechanics
+Normalize Foot Biomechanics

-Restore High Speed, Power, Proprioception and Agility
+Restore High Speed, Power, Proprioception, and Agility

 Most sprained ankle injuries occur during high-speed activities, which place enormous forces on the ankle and adjacent structures.

 Balance and proprioception are both known to be adversely affected by injuries such as a sprained ankle.
 To prevent a re-injury, both aspects need to be assessed and re-trained.

 In order to prevent a recurrence, proper guidelines and exercises should be taught to address these important components of rehabilitation to both prevent a recurrence and improve sporting performance.